jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

            - .:/srv/chat
     +      - /srv/chat/node_modules
     ```
     That would be shorter, but it is very easy to forget to clean up anonymous volumes, which leads to a profusion of anonymous modules with no indication which container they came from.
-You can still clean them up with `docker system prune`, but that is a bit of 'sledge hammer to crack a nut'.
+You can still clean them up with `docker system prune`, but that is a bit of a 'sledge hammer to crack a nut'.
 The named volumes approach is a bit more verbose but also more transparent.

     (Extra credit: you might wonder where those dependency files in the volume actually get stored.
-In short, whether using named or anonymous volumes, they live in a separate directory managed by docker on the host; see the [docker docs about volumes](https://docs.docker.com/storage/volumes/) for more info.)
+In short, whether using named or anonymous volumes, they live in a separate directory managed by Docker on the host; see the [Docker docs about volumes](https://docs.docker.com/storage/volumes/) for more info.)

 [^no-build]: The eagle eyed reader may have noticed that we don't have to `docker-compose build` to get the dependencies installed before `docker-compose up`.
 This is because it is running with the node modules in the `chat_node_modules` named volume.
 The next time we do a build, npm will install the dependencies from scratch into the image, but for installing packages day-to-day, we can just run `npm install` in the container without having to rebuild.